cult-of-coders/meteor-tuts/source/chapters/1/intro.md

 That's all great !
 However, we need more control over our application, and in order to gain that control, we will refrain from using auto-loading in our projects.

-This compiles all the modules when we type **"meteor run"** into the command line, but does ot load all of them.
+This compiles all the modules we specified into our project with the "import" keyword, when we type **"meteor run"** into the command line, but does not load all of them.

 Because of this, everything in "/imports" must be explicitly imported so Meteor can "gain knowledge" about it.
 This also gives us the ability to build modular applications.